dartmouth-cs52-18S/lab5-sofiastb/README.md

-# Lab 5: Blog API 🌁
+# Lab 5: Blog API + Auth 🌁

 ## Author 👩🏻‍💻
 Sofia Stanescu-Bellu

 ## Description
 This is the API I created for the Redux blog I created in Lab 4.
 The newly hosted website that points to the API can be found here: [http://fancyreduxblogapi.surge.sh/](http://fancyreduxblogapi.surge.sh/).
 The URL to API hosted on Heroku can be found here: [https://lab5api.herokuapp.com/](https://lab5api.herokuapp.com/).

 ### What worked
 I think this lab went relatively smoothly.
 There weren't any major issues with the API or MongoDB, partly due to SA7 which really helped clarify API and Database concepts for me and partly due to my current DALI project, where I build an API for the REX Real Estate valuation app.
 Overall, the concepts behind an API seem pretty straightforward for me and I enjoyed working on this lab.